Debt-to-Equity Ratio Calculator

 Debt vs. Equity Financing

 When a company needs capital, it chooses between debt (borrowing) and equity (selling shares).
-The optimal capital structure balances the tax advantages of debt against the financial distress costs of excessive leverage — this is the core of Modigliani-Miller theory in corporate finance.
+The optimal capital structure balances the tax advantages of debt against the financial distress costs of excessive leverage.
+That trade-off is the core of Modigliani-Miller theory in corporate finance.

 Worked Example